codepath/android_guides/Creating-and-Using-Fragments.md

 Fragment has many methods which can be overriden to plug into the lifecycle (similar to an Activity):

 - `onAttach()` is called when a fragment is connected to an activity
+- `onCreate()` is called to do initial creation of the fragment.
 - `onCreateView()` is called by Android once the Fragment should create
-- `onCreate()` is called to do initial creation of the fragment.
+- `onActivityCreated()` is called when host activity has completed its `onCreate()`.
 - `onDestroyView()` is called when fragment is being destroyed
-- `onActivityCreated()` is called when host activity has completed its `onCreate()`.
 - `onStart()` is called once the fragment gets visible
 - `onResume()` - Allocate “expensive” resources such as registering for location, sensor updates, etc.
 - `onPause()` - Release “expensive” resources.
 Commit any changes.

 The most common are `onCreateView` which is in almost every fragment to setup the view, `onCreate` for any initialization and `onActivityCreated` used for setting up things that can only take place once the Activity is created.

-Here's an example of how you might use `onCreate` and `onCreateView`:
+Here's an example of how you might use the various fragment lifecycle events:

 ```java
 public class SomeFragment extends Fragment {
 	ThingsAdapter adapter;
 	FragmentActivity listener;

 	// The onAttach method is called when the Fragment instance is associated with an Activity instance.
 	// This does not mean the Activity is fully initialized.
 	@Override